 Quite often, your medical treatment records for a particular visit will say that you are "feeling better" or that your depression has "improved."
 The SSA might use these records as a reason to deny you disability benefits.
 If your medical records include such notes, you can explain at a hearing before an administrative law judge whether you have good days and bad days with your disorder, and how often each occurs.

-The Social Security Administration will automatically grant disability benefits for depression or bipolar disorder if you can show you have the symptoms and limitations listed in its official disability listing for depression or bipolar disorder.
+Social Security will automatically grant disability benefits for depression or bipolar disorder if you can show you have the symptoms and limitations listed in its official disability listing for depression or bipolar disorder.
 The SSA will consider treatment notes from your doctor or psychologist, mental status evaluations, psychological testing, and any reports of hospitalizations.

 Symptoms.
 To qualify for either disability benefits on the basis of depression, you must show you have at least five of the following symptoms: